keboola/developers-docs/extend/docker/quick-start.md

 things generally easier, but it is not required.

 ### Step 3.2 -- Build the Image
-On the command line, navigate to the directory with your repository and run the following command (including the dot at the end):
+On the command line, navigate to the folder with your repository and run the following command (including the dot at the end):

     docker build --tag=test .